rainmaple/rainmaple.github.io/_pages/about.md

 This is the front page of my blog website hosted on GitHub pages.
 My name is tao yu.
 I am a master student in the DBIIR Lab at Renmin University of China (RUC).
 During the first year in lab, i did research on Graph computing, and i built actordas, a destributed graph computing engine based on AKKA.

-My current work investigates how the popular SQL-on-Hadoop systems handle the sql task, such as Presto, trying to comnine the sql module with the destributed graph computing engine.
+My current work investigates how the popular SQL-on-Hadoop systems handle the sql task, such as [presto](http://prestodb.github.io/), trying to combine the sql module with the destributed graph computing engine.
 In the future, I plan to continue my research with a focus on investigating Interactive query with graphs and relationships.

 Besides daily researches, I enjoy coding and playing with open source projects.
 Main research area is the Graph computing.
-You can get all blogs in [this page](https://rainmaple.github.io/year-archive) You can get my CV in
+You can get all blogs displayed in time order in [page](https://rainmaple.github.io/year-archive) and get my resume in
 [CV](https://rainmaple.github.io/cv)

-A technology sharing website
+A technology sharing blogs introduction
 ======

-Many of the features of my blogs are involved in technology about the projects i am doing. i used to focus to devloping the big data analysis system based serveral opensource frameworks such as hadoop, hbase, Spark and visualize the analysis result with the web. which devloped my instrests in big data analysis. so my blog mainly associate with the knowledge about big data. i like the programming lauguage Java, and try to strengthen the concurrent programming.
+Many of the features of my blogs are involved in technology about the projects i am doing.
+I used to focus to devloping the big data analysis system based serveral opensource frameworks such as hadoop, hbase, Spark and visualize the analysis result with the web. which devloped my instrests in big data analysis. so my blog mainly associate with the knowledge about big data.
+I like the programming lauguage Java, and try to strengthen the concurrent programming.
 Welcome friends who also have instrest in java contact with me, we can learning and coding together.

 Some other thing insteresing